 Section 2.
-DISSOLUTION - The Council of The Wildlife Society may dissolve the Minnesota Chapter, following a 1 year grace period during which time the Minnesota Chapter can come back into compliance, if (1) it finds the Chapter is not meeting the standards established in Article IX, Section 1 and/or (2) if the Chapter fails to file required IRS reports, as set out in Article VI, Section 3, for 3 consecutive years.
-Upon dissolution of the Minnesota Chapter of The Wildlife Society, its Board shall transfer all assets, accrued income, and other properties to The Council of The Wildlife Society with the understanding that said assets will be held for a maximum of 5 years from the date of dissolution of the Chapter, for redistribution to another chapter that may be established in approximately the same geographical area within said 5-year period.
-If another chapter is not established within said area and period of time, the Society Council may use or distribute all assets, accrued income, and other properties as best determined by the Council in accordance with The Wildlife Society Bylaws.
+DISSOLUTION - The Council of the Society may dissolve the Chapter, following a 1-year grace period during which time the Chapter can come back into compliance, if (1) it finds the Chapter is not meeting the standards established in Article IX, Section 1 and/or (2) if the Chapter fails to file required IRS reports, as set out in Article VI, Section 3, for 3 consecutive years.
+Upon dissolution of the Chapter, its Board shall transfer all assets, accrued income, and other properties to The Council of the Society with the understanding that said assets will be held for a maximum of 5 years from the date of dissolution of the Chapter, for redistribution to another chapter that may be established in approximately the same geographical area within said 5-year period.
+If another chapter is not established within said area and period, the Council of the Society may use or distribute all assets, accrued income and other properties as best determined by the Council in accordance with Society Bylaws.

 ARTICLE X. AMENDMENT TO BYLAWS